Features

 Browser control built for agents, not test scripts.

-ClawChrome gives agents a real Chrome session, custom OS browser control, useful page-state output, and persistent browser context for workflows that break under raw CDP, WebDriver, or hosted browser sessions.
+ClawChrome gives agents fast isolated Chrome sessions, direct MCP/API control, useful page-state output, session viewing, and persistent browser context for workflows that break under raw CDP, WebDriver, or hosted browser sessions.

 observe current page